viksnekristians/rust-image-upload-processor/README.md

 ## Logging

-- Specific logging is done by sending messages using mpsc channel from worker threads and collecting, logging them using logger thread.
+- Specific logging is available by sending messages using mpsc channel from worker threads and collecting, logging them using logger thread.
+- This can be adjusted and used according to needs.

 ---